zixinh/aws-notes/README.md

 [ back to topic - containers ](#containers)

 [ back to topic - security and identity ](#security-and-identity)

+#### IAM POLICY trust vs permission and resource based vs identity based
+- trust policy vs permission policy
+  - each IAM role has 2 policy, one is trust policy and the other is permission policy
+  - trust policy is to define who (called principals) can use this role. principals could be roles/users/accounts/services
+    - e.x. principals: EKS -- EKS can use this role and able to access to resources and actions by its permission policy
+  - permission policy is to define which resource & actions a role can use. resource is a specific resource of an aws service and action refers to specific action of a resource can do
+    - e.x. resource: S3 bucket aws-test-bucket-67321 and action is read S3 bucket

+- resource-based vs identity-based
+  - both are permission policy, not trust policy

 #### ECS services auto scaling
 - purpose: if task reaches some limits, auto scale-in or scale-out to accommodate demands